feldera/feldera/docs/sql/grammar.md

 to the outside world as an output of the computation.
 This is useful for modularizing the SQL code, by declaring intermediate views that are used in the implementation of other views.
+The `MATERIALIZED` keyword instructs Feldera to maintain a full copy of the view's output in addition to producing the stream of changes.

 ```
 createViewStatement